SovereignCloudStack/docs/docs/02-iaas/mandatory-and-supported-os-services.md

 # SCS mandatory and supported OpenStack services

-There are many OpenStack services that can be applied on IaaS-Level.
+There are many OpenStack APIs and their services that can be applied on IaaS-Level.
-Those services have differences in the quality of their implementation and liveness and some of them may be easily omitted when creating an IaaS-Deployment.
+These services have differences in the quality of their implementation and liveness and some of them may be easily omitted when creating an IaaS-Deployment.
-To fulfill all SCS-provided standards there are only some of those services required.
+To fulfill all SCS-provided standards there are only some of these APIs required.
 More but not all OpenStack services are tested or integrated in the reference implementation.
 This document will give readers insight about how the SCS looks at all the OpenStack services.
-If a cloud consists of all mandatory and maybe some supported OpenStack services it can be tested for SCS-compliance.
+If a cloud provides all mandatory and maybe some supported OpenStack APIs and implementation of their services it can be tested for SCS-compliance.
 Any unsupported services will not be tested.

 ## Mandatory OpenStack services